 Wireless Mode: Select Access Point from the drop-down menu.

-Enable Wireless: Check the box to Enable the wireless function for the 2.4GHz band.
-You may uncheck the box to disable all wireless functions.
-If wireless is enabled, you may also set up a specific schedule.
-Select a schedule from the drop-down menu or click Add New to create a new schedule.
-The schedule is set to Always by default.
+Radio Schedule: You may set up a specific schedule.
+Select a schedule from the drop-down menu or click New Schedule to create a new schedule.
+By default, the schedule is set to Always.